riyuki15/15-466-f20-base0/README.md

-# (TODO: your game's title)
+# Dodge

-Author: (TODO: your name)
+Author: Michelle Chang

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: Modified the game of Pong into a game that is similar to dodgeball.
+The player will play against two AI paddles, and can score points by catching the ball successfully.

 Screen Shot: